Hive on heating: smart thermostats and boilers

 How to connect a smart thermostat to your boiler:

 Every smart thermostat connects up a little bit differently.
-We’d always recommend calling in the experts (here at Hive, we partner with British Gas engineers).
+We’d always recommend calling in the experts (here at Hive, we have expert partner engineers).
 But if you’re experienced with electrical wiring, here’s how to connect a Hive thermostat to your boiler:

 Before you go any further, make sure the mains supply to the central heating is off.